-- 2. In a bowl, combine the Pecorino, bread crumbs, garlic, herbs, and lemon zest.
+In a bowl, combine the pecorino, bread crumbs, garlic, herbs, and lemon zest.

-- 3. In another large bowl, combine the lemon juice, anchovies, 1/3 cup olive oil, brandy, and mushrooms and toss gently.
+In another large bowl, combine the lemon juice, anchovies, 1/3 cup olive oil, and brandy.
+Add the mushrooms and toss gently.
 Season with salt and pepper and toss again.
 Add the cheese and herb mixture and toss once more.

-- 4. Tip the mixture onto a large, lightly oiled baking sheet.
-Cover the baking sheet with foil so there are no gaps and bake for 30 minutes.
-Then remove the foil and bake until tender, another 5 to 15 minutes, depending on the size of the mushrooms.
+Turn the mixture onto the baking sheet.
+Cover with foil and bake for 30 minutes.
+Then remove the foil and bake until the mushrooms are tender, 5 to 15 minutes more, depending on the size of the mushrooms.

-- 5. Meanwhile, tear the bread into bite-size pieces and place them on another baking sheet.
+Meanwhile, tear the bread into bite-size chunks and place them on another baking sheet.
 Toss with the remaining 2 tablespoons oil and lots of pepper.
 Place it in the oven with the mushrooms for the last 10 to 15 minutes of baking, or until the bread is golden and crisp on the outside but still a little soft in the middle.

 In Advance Advice